jianghao-liu/jianghao-liu.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Postdoc on cognitive neuroscience in Picnic lab at [Paris brain institute](https://parisbraininstitute.org/paris-brain-institute-research-teams/picnic-neuropsychology-and-functional-neuroimaging).
+subtitle: Postdoc on cognitive neuroscience in Picnic lab at <a href="https://parisbraininstitute.org/paris-brain-institute-research-teams/picnic-neuropsychology-and-functional-neuroimaging">Paris brain institute</a>..

 profile:
   align: right